katcher/quizaccess_conquizzer/README.md

 4. Customized checkboxes for the Copyright notice and the Terms and conditions

 ### TODO LIST: ###
+v 0.2.0
-CQ1.
+- [ ] CQ1.
 Review Database structure
+- - [x] CQ11 conquizz_notes table has been removed from the XMLDB since it was never used
+- - [x] CQ12 upgrade.php file reflects that dropping when upgrading
+- - [ ] CQ13 review options table according to UI/UX review
+- - [ ] CQ14 upgrade.php file changes to options (if needed)
-CQ2.
+- [ ] CQ2.
 Enhance settings page
-CQ3.
-Move renderers that are inherent to the plugin from the old theme CQ4.
+- [ ] CQ3.
+Move renderers that are inherent to the plugin from the old theme
+- [ ] CQ4.
 Create templates for displaying
-CQ5.
-Check classes for Bootstrap compatibility
+- [ ] CQ5.
+Check classes for Bootstrap 4 compatibility
-CQ6.
-Add second verification for Copyright notice and Terms and conditions checkboxes CQ7.
-Cleanup language files
+- ~~CQ6.
+Add second verification for Copyright notice and Terms and conditions checkboxes (part of the theme, not the plugin)~~
+- [ ] CQ7.
+Language files
+- - [x] Cleanup
+- - [ ] Translation
-CQ8.
+- [ ] CQ8.
 Refactor Jquery as an AMD JS module

-### Changes performed: ###
-v 0.2.0
-CQ7.
-Cleanup language files

 ## Installing via uploaded ZIP file ##